-David Bills (2016) Assistant Professor; Field Experience Coordinator BA, Humboldt State University, 1983; MA, Chapman University, 2005.
+David Bills (2016) Associate Dean, Assistant Professor, School of Education BA, Humboldt State University, 1983; MA, Chapman University, 2005.

 David Bills brings over 30 years of teaching, coaching, and educational administration experience to the University.
 Having been a classroom teacher, athletic director, principal, and district assistant superintendent, he offers both community connection and a wealth of "in the trenches" perspective to both our staff and student body.